On functional logistic regression: some conceptual issues: The estimation of in practice

+Now, recall that the RKHS functional logistic model corresponding to such function $g$ would be given by expression \eqref{eq:logfin} in terms of $\beta_i$ and $X(t_i)$.
+Then, assuming the continuity of the trajectories $X(t)$ we can ensure the existence of an approximate maximum likelihood (ML) estimator of $(\beta^*,\beta_0^*)$ expressed in terms of $(\beta_0,\beta_1,\ldots,\beta_d,t_1,\ldots,t_p)$.

-The greedy approach we have described above directly suggests another greedy algorithm to compute both the points $t_j$ and the coefficients $\beta_j$.
-The idea is to exchange the execution of the iterative algorithm by the direct maximization of the likelihood function.
-As in the previous case, we will need also a grid over $[0,1]$ to search the points $t_j$.
-The procedure would be as follows: \begin{enumerate} \item For each $t$ on the grid, we fit the logistic model of Equation \eqref{eq:logfin} with $p=1$.
+The effective calculation of such estimator could be done by a sequential ``greedy'' method.
+The idea is to exchange the direct maximization of the likelihood function by the execution of an iterative algorithm, as follows:

+\begin{enumerate} \item Let us fix a grid $T_p$ of $p$ equispaced points in $[0,1]$.
+For each $t$ on the grid, we fit the logistic model of Equation \eqref{eq:logfin} with $p=1$ and $\hat{m}(t) = \bar{X}(t)$.
 The log-likelihood achieved for this $t$ at the ML estimators $\wh\beta_0$ and $\wh\beta_1$ is stored in $\ell_1(t)$.
 Then, the first point $\wh t_1$ is fixed as the point at which $\ell_1(t)$ achieves its maximum value. \item Once $\wh t_1$ has been selected, for each $t$ in the grid we fit the model